 In the midst of massive big pharma consolidation, Merck in 2014 sold its consumer business to German conglomerate Bayer for $14.2 billion.
-Merck will shed a line where it doesn't dominate and use the funds to support its oncology R&D. As part of the deal, the two companies also agreed to collaborate on Bayer's hypertension candidates; Merck will pay Bayer $1 billion to participate.
+Merck got to shed a line where it didn't dominate and use the funds to support its oncology R&D. As part of the deal, the two companies are collaborating on Bayer's hypertension candidates; Merck paid Bayer $1 billion to participate.
 Profits will be split 50/50.

 In addition to creating new medicines, Merck also works to gain approval for new indications on existing drugs.
 It is also increasingly seeking out collaboration, licensing, and outsourcing agreements in the R&D arena to cut costs.
 In 2013 Merck announced that it would rearrange the structure of its R&D organization to further reduce expenses; the reorganization includes workforce reduction efforts.

 Research isn't the only area where partnerships are benefiting Merck: In 2011 Merck moved to expand in emerging markets by forming a joint venture with Sun Pharma to develop and sell branded generic medicines in high-growth markets, and in 2012 it teamed up with Supera Farma to sell prescription drugs in Brazil.
 Other target markets include China -- where Merck opened a new R&D center and a new manufacturing plant in 2011 and 2013, respectively -- and Japan, as well as Latin America, the Middle East, Africa, and Eastern Europe.